 - the internet stopped working along with electricity and other infrastructure and other basics became unavailable overnight.

-But Covid-19 may be just a dress rehearsal for future outbreaks that could be much worse according to scientists and health care experts in the field of contagious disease.
+But Covid-19 might be just a dress rehearsal for future outbreaks that could be much worse according to scientists and health care experts in the field of contagious disease.

-“Three-fourths of human infectious diseases come from animals.”~ Aysha Akhatar M.D., M.P.H,
+“Three-fourths of human infectious diseases come from animals.”~ Aysha Akhtar M.D., M.P.H, D.

 How Intensive Animal Agriculture Produces Epidemics in Human Populations

-Antigenic shift can happen when a virus jumps species and suddenly becomes more lethal in a new species that has no antibodies for the new virus.
-So a virus that give bats the sniffles, could make pigs moderately ill and then jump to humans and become even more severe.
+An antigenic shift can happen when a virus jumps species and suddenly becomes more lethal in a new species that has no antibodies for the new virus.
+So a virus that gives bats the sniffles, could make pigs moderately ill and then jump to humans and become even more severe.

 Why are novel viruses so much more prevalent in the last 40 years?